chotaling1/sensor.personalcapital/README.md

 **monitored_categories (Optional)** | Banking categories to monitor.
 By default all categories are monitored.
 Options are `investment, mortgage, cash, other_asset, other_liability, credit, loan`
 ***

-**Note: You'll get a text message with your pin code to use on the frontend to configure**
+**Note: You'll get a text message with your pin code to use on the frontend to configure.
+To do so, go to your entities list, and search for Personal Capital.
+You should see an entity with type `configurator`**

 Due to how `custom_components` are loaded, it is normal to see a `ModuleNotFoundError` error on first boot after adding this, to resolve it, restart Home-Assistant.